sergeyk/vislab/tasks.md

 ## Doing

+- ! correlation matrix between objects and styles

+- plot confusion matrix for the wikipaintings styles
+    - send email to jessica to check if it makes art historical sense
+    - idea: confusion matrix plotted vs confidence in the time dimension

+- get ava dataset up to par
     - add rating_mean_bin and rating_mean_norm_bin labels
     - load style information into AVA by default

+- get displays going again

 ## Next

 - need util function for syncing up dataframe with mongodb collection. useful for datasets.